GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-query-magic.md

-# BigQuery Query Magic
+# BigQuery query magic

 Jupyter magics are notebook-specific shortcuts that allow you to run commands with minimal syntax.
-Jupyter notebooks come pre-loaded with many [built-in commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html).
-The BigQuery client library, `google-cloud-bigquery`, provides a cell magic, `%%bigquery`, which runs a SQL query and returns the results as a pandas DataFrame.
+Jupyter notebooks come with many [built-in commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html).
+The BigQuery client library, `google-cloud-bigquery`, provides a cell magic, `%%bigquery`.
+The `%%bigquery` magic runs a SQL query and returns the results as a pandas `DataFrame`.

 ## Run a query on a public dataset

-The following example queries the BigQuery `usa_names` public dataset, which is a Social Security Administration dataset that contains all names from Social Security card applications for births that occurred in the United States after 1879.
+The following example queries the BigQuery `usa_names` public dataset. `usa_names` is a Social Security Administration dataset that contains all names from Social Security card applications for births that occurred in the United States after 1879.

-The example below shows how to invoke the magic (`%%bigquery`) and pass in a Standard SQL query in the body of the code cell.
-The results are displayed below the input cell as a [pandas DataFrame](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
+The following example shows how to invoke the magic (`%%bigquery`), and how to pass in a standard SQL query in the body of the code cell.
+The results are displayed below the input cell as a pandas [`DataFrame`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).

 ```python